monome/docs/norns/engine-study-2.md

 			\pan, 0;
 		]);

-		// NEW: register 'allVoices' as a Group on the Server allVoices = Group.new(s);
+		// NEW: register 'voiceGroup' as a Group on the Server voiceGroup = Group.new(s);
 	}

 	trigger { arg freq;
-		// NEW: set the target of every Synth voice to the 'allVoices' Group Synth.new("Moonshine", [\freq, freq] ++ params.getPairs, allVoices);
+		// NEW: set the target of every Synth voice to the 'voiceGroup' Group Synth.new("Moonshine", [\freq, freq] ++ params.getPairs, voiceGroup);
 	}

 	setParam { arg paramKey, paramValue;
-		// NEW: send changes to the paramKey, paramValue pair immediately to all voices allVoices.set(paramKey, paramValue);
+		// NEW: send changes to the paramKey, paramValue pair immediately to all voices voiceGroup.set(paramKey, paramValue);
 		params[paramKey] = paramValue;
 	}

 	// NEW: free our Group when the class is freed free {
-		allVoices.free;
+		voiceGroup.free;
 	}

 }